Day 21: U-turn

 And then... after two miles on The Monarch's Way, the first waymark: a gum-backed paper sticker.

-Not the fault of the Monarch's Way, who bypass this particular trap, but an oddity anyway: the OS map shows a footpath that apparently crosses the M4.
+Not the fault of the Monarch's Way, which bypasses this particular trap, but an oddity anyway: the OS map shows a footpath that apparently crosses the M4.
 But the signs made it clear this was not the case (unless you wanted to try your luck running across eight lanes of traffic).
 This necessitated yet another unexpected diversion.

 When the rain cleared there were a few nice views.